Lloyd Doyley: Watford

 Born in Whitechapel, London, Doyley is a graduate of the Watford Academy, who joined the club at the age of 9.
 He made his first-team debut on 26 September 2001, replacing the injured Pierre Issa after 27-minutes of Watford's 3–3 draw at home to Birmingham City.
 In total, he made 21 appearances during the 2001–02 season.

 Doyley sporadically appeared for the first team in the following seasons, making 24 appearances during 2002–03, twelve appearances in 2003–04, before becoming a first-team regular during the 2004–05 season, under the guidance of Aidy Boothroyd.

 In the 2005–06 season, Doyley played a crucial role in helping Watford reach the 2006 play-off final.
 His side achieved promotion to the Premier League after defeating Leeds United 3–0 at the Millennium Stadium.
 He made 50 appearances in all competitions.

+In summer 2006, Doyley's contract with Watford was extended to 2008.
 During Watford's 2006–07 Premier League campaign, Doyley made 25 appearances, including a substitute appearance against Manchester United in the 4–1 FA Cup semi-final defeat, as Watford were relegated after just one season in the top flight.

 Doyley's first goal was scored on his 269th appearance for the club, on 7 December 2009 at Vicarage Road in a 3–1 win against Queens Park Rangers, over eight years after his first-team debut.

 On 14 February 2012, Doyley received the first red card of his career when he fouled Jermaine Beckford in injury time during Watford's 3–2 home win against Leicester City.

 Almost three years after his first goal for the club, Doyley scored his second on 15 September 2012, with a cross that evaded all the players including the goalkeeper, during Watford's 2–1 defeat away to Bolton Wanderers.
 In the same season, he again helped his side reach the play-off final, but Watford were defeated 1–0 by Crystal Palace.
 He had made his 400th Watford appearance on 2 April 2013 when he was introduced as a substitute for the injured Fitz Hall in a 1–0 win at Hull City.

 After making just six league and two cup appearances during the 2014–15 season, and following Watford's promotion to the Premier League, Doyley was not offered a new contract and not given a squad number for the forthcoming season, but was allowed to continue to rehabilitate with the club following neck surgery.
 After recovering from injury, Doyley had been training with Charlton Athletic, Queens Park Rangers, Bristol City, and Gillingham in the hope of securing a contract.